 78. Freeze yogurt – it works great in smoothies

 To keep yogurt from going bad before you get the chance to use it, break it up into small portions and freeze it – freezing it in ice cube trays is a good idea.

 This is a good tip if you make a lot of smoothies since you can just take out chunks of frozen yogurt, and put them straight into the blender when you need them.
 The frozen yogurt will help to create a cold, refreshing and creamy smoothie.

 79. Freeze pureed avocado and have guacamole in seconds

-Avocado is one of those annoying fruits that turns bad quickly.
+Avocado is one of those annoying fruits that turn bad quickly.
 A great idea to use up avocados is to puree them, and freeze them.

 When you freeze whole avocados they can turn too mushy – but pureed avocado freezes really well.
 So, it works perfectly for making guacamole.
 Just add some lemon or lime juice to the puree, to keep it from browning, place it into an airtight container, and then put it into the freezer.
 Then, you can quickly and easily make guacamole when you want to.

 80. Keep open potato chips crispy by storing them in the freezer